 Sets the age-out value (in seconds) for ARP entries.
-The default value is 1200 age always-on-dest set arp always-on-dest always-on-dest Directs the security device to send an ARP request for any incoming packet with a heading containing a MAC address not yet listed in the MAC address table.
+The default value is 1200 age always-on-dest set arp always-on-dest with a heading containing a MAC address not yet listed in the MAC address table.
 This may be necessary when packets originate from server load-balancing (SLB) switches or from devices using the Hot Standby Router clear [cluster] arp